-1. Make contact with middle or high schools in your area to recruit them to enter TARC by the entry deadline, which is typically late November each year.
-Once all entries are known, a list of them will be sent to you by the NAR; please try to make contact with schools in your area that have entered and let them know you are available to them for advice and assistance.

-2. Tell students where and how to obtain rocket-building supplies, parts, and motors.
-There are three "official" parts vendors for TARC: Aerospace Specialty Products, Balsa Machining Service, and Semroc Astronautics but any parts vendor can be used.

-3. Teach students, or point them toward resources to help them learn, such basic model rocket skills as construction, staging, recovery techniques, and clustering.
+- 1. Make contact with middle or high schools in your area to recruit them to enter TARC by the entry deadline, which is typically late November each year.
+Once all entries are known, a list of them will be sent to you by the NAR; please try to make contact with schools in your area that have entered and let them know you are available to them for advice and assistance. - 2.
+Tell students where and how to obtain rocket-building supplies, parts, and motors.
+There are four "official" parts vendors for TARC: Aerospace Specialty Products, Balsa Machining Service, Heavenly Hobbies, and Semroc Astronautics but any parts vendor can be used.
+The TARC Handbook has a list in it as well of vendors who sell parachutes or parachute kits. - 3.
+Teach students, or point them toward resources to help them learn, such basic model rocket skills as construction, streamer recovery techniques, and clustering.
 Remember that TARC is not a high-power rocketry event that necessarily needs the advanced materials and technologies of this aspect of sport rocketry!
-Encourage them to purchase and read Stine's "Handbook of Model Rocketry" -- available at a special rate of \$20 for TARC teams from NAR Technical Services.

-4. Advise teams on rocketry safety and help them avoid designs or actions that would be unsafe, or that would violate the NAR Model Rocket Safety Code.
-Regardless of other guidelines, please intervene with advice if you see a team about to do something that is clearly unsafe.

-5. Help students obtain a launch site for their test and qualification flights.
-This can either be the site of an established and supportive rocket club (NAR or TRA), or at a site arranged by the team with your advice (on field size) and assistance (as a resource to provide information on rocket safety, NAR insurance, and FAA notification procedures).

-6. Lend teams launching equipment, point them toward groups that already have such equipment the teams could use, or help them design and build a launch system.

-7. If you are a current NAR Senior (age 21 or older) member, and not related to any team member or employed by their school, serve as the official NAR flight observer for teams' local qualification flights.
-Remember that teams can only make two official qualification flight attempts, and must declare in advance of a flight whether it is such an attempt.

-8. If possible and if you wish to do this, provide advice and contacts to teams to assist in their efforts to raise funds to buy their rocketry materials, and/or to finance their trip to DC if they are selected to attend the final flyoff.
+Encourage them to purchase and read Stine's "Handbook of Model Rocketry" -- available at a special rate of \$20 for TARC teams from NAR Technical Services. - 4.
+Advise teams on rocketry safety and help them avoid designs or actions that would be unsafe, or that would violate the NAR Model Rocket Safety Code.
+Regardless of other guidelines, please intervene with advice if you see a team about to do something that is clearly unsafe. - 5.
+Help students obtain a launch site for their test and qualification flights.
+This can either be the site of an established and supportive rocket club (NAR or TRA), or at a site arranged by the team with your advice (on field size) and assistance (as a resource to provide information on rocket safety, NAR insurance, and safety procedures). - 6.
+Lend teams launching equipment, point them toward groups that already have such equipment the teams could use, or help them design and build a launch system. - 7.
+If you are a current NAR Senior (age 21 or older) member, and not related to any team member or employed by their school, serve as the official NAR flight observer for teams' local qualification flights.
+Remember that teams can only make three official qualification flight attempts (only two of these may be after March 1, 2012), and must declare in advance of a flight whether it is such an attempt. - 8.
+If possible and if you wish to do this, provide advice and contacts to teams to assist in their efforts to raise funds to buy their rocketry materials, and/or to finance their trip to DC if they are selected to attend the final flyoff.